-Spatial Audio allows you to place conference participants spatially in a 3D rendered audio scene and hear the audio from the participants rendered at the given locations.
+Dolby.io Spatial Audio, powered by Dolby Atmos technology, allows you to place conference participants spatially in a 3D rendered audio scene and hear the audio from the participants rendered at the given locations.
 This feature replicates audio conditions similar to real conference room conditions to make virtual meetings more natural and realistic.
 The application configures the audio scene and then gives the positions for the participants in the conference.
 The application can also change the position the scene is heard from in 3D space.

-While spatial audio can be used in many types of application, this article discusses two use cases: standard video conferencing and a 2D top down virtual space.
+While spatial audio can be used in many types of applications, this article discusses two use cases: standard video conferencing and a virtual space.

 The A/V congruent audio scene is set up by defining the rectangle that represents the scene in the application window.
 Normally this would be the rectangle that the video conference is being shown in.
 The participants’ positions are then expressed by the positions of their video tiles.

 Tiles can be arranged in any way desired by the application developer, though some common examples might include:

 - A grid view of equally sized tiles

 - A grid view of different sized tiles